uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/abstraction.md

 - EK 2.2.1A The process of developing an abstraction involves removing detail and generalizing functionality.
 - EK 2.2.1B An abstraction extracts common features from specific examples in order to generalize concepts.
 - EK 2.2.1C An abstraction generalizes functionality with input parameters that allow software reuse.

-{panel type="teacher-note" summary="Exclusion EK 2.2.1C"}
+{panel type="teacher-note"}

-EXCLUSION STATEMENT (for EK 2.2.1C): An understanding of the difference between value and reference parameters is beyond the scope of this course and the AP Exam.
+# EXCLUSION STATEMENT (for EK 2.2.1C):

+An understanding of the difference between value and reference parameters is beyond the scope of this course and the AP Exam.

 {panel end}

 ### LO 2.2.2 Use multiple levels of abstraction to write programs.